sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-gaichatbot.rst

 #. **Conversation UI**

    Engage in Q&A using this main interface for selected resources.
-Upload necessary files for the conversation as shown below.
+Upload necessary files for the conversation, as shown below.
 The files are indexed into the vector database.

    .. figure:: ../../_assets/user-guide/machine-learning/generative-ai/chatbot/ChatSession_Select_Files.png
      :alt: select-files